 Sugar, refined carbohydrates, and ultra-processed foods are all bad news for your body and brain.

-The following foods have been shown to have a positive impact on cognitive function and memory.
+The following foods have been shown to have a positive impact on the functioning of the mind and memory.

-- Coconut oil: Coconut oil is a rich source of medium-chain fatty acids.
-The body converts these fatty acids into ketones, which the brain can use for fuel.
-This is particularly good news for women in perimenopause as the brain’s regular food source, glucose, is in short supply.
+• Coconut oil: Coconut oil is a rich source of medium-chain fatty acids.
+The body converts these acids into ketones, which the brain can use for fuel.
+This is particularly good news for menopausal women as the brain’s regular food source, glucose, is in short supply.

-- Dark chocolate: Cocoa flavonoids, found in chocolate, have been shown to improve cognitive function and sharpen memory.
+• Dark chocolate: Cocoa flavonoids, found in chocolate, have been shown to improve sharpen memory.
 Cocoa also has a beneficial effect on blood pressure.

-- Extra virgin olive oil: Extra virgin olive oil is one of the healthiest forms of oil, and it comes with many different benefits.
+• Extra virgin olive oil: Extra virgin olive oil is one of the healthiest forms of oil, and it comes with many different benefits.
 It contains naturally occurring antioxidants such as polyphenols.
-These antioxidants can improve cognitive functions such as learning and memory.
-Olive oil has also been shown to fight off the proteins which cause Alzheimer’s disease.
+These antioxidants can improve cognitive abilities such as learning and memory.
+Olive oil has also been shown to fight off the proteins that cause Alzheimer’s disease.

-- Celery: Celery is a powerful anti-inflammatory.
-It contains a compound called luteolin, which boosts cognitive function and protects the brain against Alzheimer’s disease and the effects of aging.
+• Celery: Celery is a powerful anti-inflammatory.
+It contains a compound called luteolin, which boosts mental function and protects the brain against Alzheimer’s disease and the effects of aging.

-- Walnuts: This brain-shaped nut packs plenty of brain-boosting benefits.
-It can improve your mood, memory and protect against Alzheimer’s disease.
+• Walnuts: This brain-shaped nut packs plenty of brain-boosting benefits.
+It can improve your mood and memory and protect against diseases.

-- Berries: Blueberries, raspberries, and blackberries contain beneficial flavonoids which reduce inflammation and protect the brain from cognitive decline.
+• Berries: Blueberries, raspberries, and blackberries contain beneficial flavonoids that reduce inflammation and protect the brain from cognitive decline.

 Get Regular Exercise

-Physical exercise keeps your body and brain healthy.
+Physical exercise keeps your body and parts of the brain healthy.
 It doesn’t just boost your muscles.
 It also increases the growth of new cerebral blood vessels and protects the health of your existing brain cells.
 Plus, it reduces inflammation around the body, including in your brain.

 New research has also found that regular exercise is an important part of the fight against Alzheimer’s disease.